SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of First Solar, Inc. - FSLR

 [Click here for information about joining the class action]

-On January 13, 2022, Barclays reported that, among other things, "First Solar ha[d] seemingly been, in large part, priced-out of the U.S. downstream solar market; and that the Company had concealed its rapidly declining market share through misleading financial reporting.
+On January 15, 2020, Barclays reported that, among other things, "First Solar ha[d] seemingly been, in large part, priced-out of the U.S. downstream solar market; and that the Company had concealed its rapidly declining market share through misleading financial reporting".
 According to analysts at Barclays, First Solar was obfuscating this fact by improperly reporting its Project Development pipeline to make it appear that the Company maintained a stronger market share, despite the fact that some projects on the pipeline had been completed in prior years.

 Pomerantz LLP, with offices in New York, Chicago, Los Angeles, Paris, and Tel Aviv, is acknowledged as one of the premier firms in the areas of corporate, securities, and antitrust class litigation.
 Founded by the late Abraham L. Pomerantz, known as the dean of the class action bar, Pomerantz pioneered the field of securities class actions.
 Today, more than 85 years later, Pomerantz continues in the tradition he established, fighting for the rights of the victims of securities fraud, breaches of fiduciary duty, and corporate misconduct.
 The Firm has recovered numerous multimillion-dollar damages awards on behalf of class members.
 See www.pomlaw.com.